 So the college thing is covered in many ways and places, including campus bookstores, but what about legislators and lobbyists looking for classy duds to get their points across?
 Macy’s and Dillard’s are fine places to start, and there are some other stores to cruise through for business ensembles that suit both men and women.
 There are about 100 stores at Governor’s Square offering a multitude of choices for just as many shopping needs.

 Trendy slim-fit suits by designers Tommy Hilfiger, Ralph Lauren, Kenneth Cole and Calvin Klein are just a few of the brands whose collections fill the racks at Macy’s.
 Dillard’s adds to that Michael Kors and a selection of tuxedos.
 There are plenty of black-tie events in a town known mostly for football uniforms.
 Shoppers can peruse traditional business wear at JCPenney and some of the mall’s other stores, too.

-But that’s for the men.
-There are female legislators, lobbyists and other government types in need of professional clothes.
+There are legislators, lobbyists and other government types in need of professional clothes.
 The anchor stores are the places to start browsing for on-trend business wear.
 Watch for classic ensembles from Anne Klein, Ted Baker, Donna Karan, Calvin Klein and Tahari.